StingraySoftware/StingraySoftware.github.io/README.md

-# StingraySoftware.github.io
+# Stingray

-Webpage for the Stingray project
+This is a website for the Stingray software, a new spectral timing package